MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

 1. Repeat these steps for each node.

    >[!WARNING]
-   >The entities created by users, specifically web services and [snapshots](../r/how-to-execute-code-remotely.md#snapshot), are tied to their usernames.
+   >The entities created by users, specifically web services, and [snapshots](../r/how-to-execute-code-remotely.md#snapshot), are tied to their usernames.
 For this reason, you must be careful to prevent changes to the user identifier over time.
 Otherwise, pre-existing web services and snapshots cannot be mapped to the users who created them.
 For this reason, we strongly recommend that you DO NOT change the unique LDAP identifier in appsettings.json once users start publishing service or creating snapshots.